tnga/bowerder/README.md

 $ gulp watch
 ```

 Minification is a way for developer to have for some files a better loading optimization.
-However, `bower.json` spec do not allow to use minified files as mains files for a component.
+However, `bower.json` spec do not allow to use minified files as main files for a component.
 Developers use to set associated `main` property with sources or developments files.
 Considering how web projects are now build, that pratice isn't advantageous for browsers.
 Indeed, set an `index.scss`, `index.coffee` or an unminified `index.js` files *(depending of size)* for production as main files isn't actually good for browsers to digest.
-That why bowerder now recommended to also set a `browser: []` *(or `browser: {main: []}`)* property for mains files that browsers can easly digest.
+That why bowerder now recommended to also set a `browser: []` *(or `browser: {main: []}`)* property for main files that browsers can easly digest.
 Minified files with sourcemaps are specialy welcome in that case.

 > If you like this module, you can give it a star and try to *pull request* to some libraries's repository like [bootstrap](http://github.com/twbs/bootstrap) which don't yet respect that behavior.

-bowerder will use `browser: []` properties to load component's main files; if they aren't set, it will use the `main` property as default.
+bowerder will use `browser: []` property to load component's main files; if it isn't set, it will use the `main` property as default.

 **showcase**: *[font-awesome](http:////github.com/FortAwesome/Font-Awesome)'s* `bower.json`
 ```json